I Should Have Stayed In Bed

 End of Race Report.

 In the hut…

 I looked at my legs.
 My skinnies had zippers on the thigh.
 “I wonder what these do” as I unzipped.

 Do you know what they do?
 They unzip in order to allow air to flow AND TO ALLOW FREE MOVEMENT WHEN ON A BIKE.
-I raised my legs freely.
-It turns out I spent the race fighting against my pants.
+With the zippers open, I could raised my legs freely.
+It turns out that I spent the race fighting against my pants.

 Stupid guy wearing the pants.

 After about 45 minutes, I decided to pack up.
-It was snowing hard, I was beginning to feel the cold, and re-packing my messy vehicle to find dry clothes took longer than it should have.
-By the time I finished packing my bike, it was kind of dire.
-I was cold and shivering and spent and my fingers were frozen nubs.
-I pulled my damp clothes off and started changing out of my pants so I could warm up a bit.
+It was snowing hard, I was beginning to feel the cold.
+By the time I found dry clothes, and finished packing my bike inside my vehicle, I was feeling kind of dire.
+I was cold and shivering and spent, and my fingers were frozen nubs.
+I wriggled out of my damp clothes so I could warm up a bit.

 But then, with my pants halfway down my legs, I realized I was still wearing my booties and shoes.